Every radio show now has to have at least three marks for its guest hosts.

 There's nothing on that.

-It's like just add, just add a few more zeros to it.
+It's like, just add, just add a few more zeros to it.

-You know, I saw a call today saying that, you know, we really need to get out of Iraq and Afghanistan uh as quickly as possible.
+You know, I saw a call today saying that, you know, we really need to get out of Iraq and Afghanistan as quickly as possible.

-Uh ten billion dollars a month is nothing.
+$10 billion a month is nothing.

 It's nothing.